Fluoxetine Review: Happiness in a Pill?

 Prozac is the branded version of fluoxetine.

-We would recommend that patients speak with their doctor about fluoxetine rather than Prozac.
-Since both drugs contain the same active chemical compound, it seems logical to take the generic version which tends to be cheaper.
+Since both drugs contain the same active chemical compound, it seems logical to take the generic version which can be cheaper.
 This is an especially important consideration for patients without health insurance.

 medical review compared the efficacy and safety of branded and generic drugs, analyzing data from over 1 million patients.
 Generic drugs were found to be just as effective as brand name drugs on average.
 This suggests that generic fluoxetine is as effective as Prozac.